segunfamisa/blog/_posts/2016-11-10-authentication-in-android-using-json-web-tokens-jwt.markdown

 **Note**

+  * Please note that the `JWT` or `token` as used here is primarily to establish identity and is hence referred to as an **Id Token**.
+Another use case of the `JWT` is as an **Access Token** which is used to control access to resources.
+To learn more on using `JWT` and `tokens` for access control and authorization, check [here](https://auth0.com/docs/tokens/access_token).
-  * Please note that using [Context.MODE_PRIVATE](https://developer.android.com/reference/android/content/Context.html#MODE_PRIVATE) is preferred when working with SharedPreferences as this makes the storage private to your application.
+  * Note that using [Context.MODE_PRIVATE](https://developer.android.com/reference/android/content/Context.html#MODE_PRIVATE) is preferred when working with SharedPreferences as this makes the storage private to your application.
   * Also, [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences.html) is not recommended for saving tokens as they are stored as plain text key-value pairs.

 We then implement the getQuoteCallback as follows: